Menu

 In 21st century Hastings, the public interest is an also-ran.
 The Council is repeatedly in breach of paragraph 59 of the National Planning Policy Framework therefore, about maintaining public confidence in the system, through effective enforcement.

 An instance of non-enforcement Enforcement is enquiry ENF/21/00091, about the status of the Stade Amusement Park fence.
 It was not mentioned in the committee report for HS/FA/21/00946.
-Instead, mention of it was suppressed in an objection of December 2022.
-The objection also suggested ‘a dereliction of duty’ by the Trustees, and that was redacted too.
+Instead, mention of it was suppressed in an objection of December 2022 (again by the present writer).
+The objection also suggested ‘a dereliction of duty’ by the Foreshore Trustees (who represent HBC), and that was redacted too.

 The missing words are: